-How to reverse search an image using Chrome
+Reverse search an image using Chrome

 - Tap on Search Google for This Image.

-- Take a look at the results.
+- See the results.

-How to reverse search an image on an Android phone
+Reverse search an image on an Android phone

 - Go to images.google.com in your browser.